arcman7/DigiQuant/README.md

 # DigiQuant
-A repository for testing and training new testing strategies.
+A solution for quantitative services for your digital assets.